-If you’re like many Americans, you craft goals with good intentions, but then watch them fade like an old dream.
+If you’re like many people, you craft goals (or resolutions) with good intentions, but then watch them fade like an old dream.

 The first mistake many of us make is when we declare broad, vague goals.
 It’s easy to say, “I want to lose weight and get into shape”.
 It’s something entirely different when you outline the specifics.
 “I will get into shape by going to the gym three days per week, doing the program my trainer designed with me.”